Skip to main content

 }

-const auto& gamepadState = inputManager.gamepadState(Gamepad::Gamepad1);
+const auto& state = inputManager.gamepadState(Gamepad::ONE);

-if (gamepadState.buttons.A) {
+if (state.buttonA()) {

 // Handle A button